convince-project/AS2FM/docs/source/howto.rst

 SCXML models of BT plugins can be done similarly to the ones for ROS nodes.
 However, in BT plugins there are a few special functionalities that are provided:

-* :ref:`BT communication <bt_communication>`: A set of special events that are used in each BT plugins for starting a BT Node and provide results.
+* :ref:`BT communication <bt_communication>`: A set of special events that are used in each BT plugin for starting a BT node and providing results.
 * :ref:`BT Ports <bt_ports>`: A special BT interface to parametrize a specific plugin instance.